OPEN EXCLUSIVELY TO UCLA STUDENTS.

 - This competition is for Teams with a Startup Business that the team has already started to build or intends to build within the next 12 months.
 A Startup Business is any proposed business or existing business, for profit, not-for profit, or public benefit.
 The Startup Business must be a new, independent venture in seed or startup stages.
 The Startup Business may not be venture-backed.

-- Finalists are invited to present their venture idea at the public Final Round event where winners are determined by our Final Round judges.
+- Finalists are invited to present their venture idea in April 2024 at the public Final Round event where winners are determined by our Final Round judges.

 Read the competition rules for more details on the competition.